ZealanL/ZCAC/README.md

 - Load a .WAV file and determine the raw signal data for each audio channel
 - Convert the raw signal data into Fourier-transformed segments (blocks)
 - Reduce the size of the Fourier blocks by converting each floating point value to a small integer
-- Compress (with ZLIB) and store the results
+- Encode the results and compress everything with ZLIB

 # Compression Examples
 **Violin Solo Excerpt:**